javigines/FunctionsSecurity/readme.md

 # Firebase Security Addon
-Execution your Google Cloud Functions through a database writing
+Execution your Google Cloud Functions through a database writing.

 # Beneficies
-Extra security execution layer offered by Firebase Database Writting Rules
+Extra security execution layer offered by Firebase Database Writting Rules.

 # Installation
-1. Introduce the lib folder into your functions folder
+1. Introduce the lib folder into your functions folder.
-2. Configure the configuration file with your preferences
+2. Configure the configuration file with your preferences.
 3. Include the following line in your index file:
 ```
 exports["castFunctions"] = require("./lib/functionExecution")